RMLio/RMLStreamer/documentation/README_Functions.md

 This step is based on the best-practice example [`grel-functions-java`](https://github.com/FnOio/grel-functions-java).
 - Create package  `io.fno.idlab` and within that package, create the class `IDLabFunctions`
 - For these testcases, we need a function that returns the given URL in uppercase.
-- Make sure to set the Maven's compiler to a version compatible with the RMLStreamer's version.
+- Make sure to set the Maven compiler to a version compatible with the RMLStreamer's version.

 The following listing serves a minimalistic example that shows a possible implementation of the `toUpperCaseURL`-function.
 ```Java